ibexa/documentation-user/docs/getting_started/discover_ui.md

 Depending on the product edition and your [permissions](../permission_management/permission_system.md), the main menu may include, for example:

 - **Content**, which gives you access to the content repository.
-It lets you navigate the content tree, create, edit, move, copy, delete content, etc.
+It lets you navigate the content tree, and, for example, create, edit, move, copy, or delete content.
 - [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]] **Site management**, which enables you to create and edit block-based Pages and manage multiple websites.
 - **PIM**, which enables you to handle products presented on the website, including their specifications and pricing.
-- **Admin**, which is the administration panel where you can manage Users, Sections, permissions, etc.
+- **Admin**, which is the administration panel where you can manage, for example, Users, Sections, or permissions.

 ## Content tree